trustoverip/TechArch/spec.md

 Diversity of implementations of Layer 1 Trust Support Functions is *intentional* and a key goal of the ToIP stack design.

-*NOTE: For functional, performance, security, or other reasons, a Layer 1 Trust Support Function may use a remote service in its implementation, e.g., a distributed ledger, distributed directory, distributed database, distributed file system, or distributed hash table.
-These systems are Supporting Systems to the Layer 1 implementation; they are not part of Layer 1 itself.*
+*NOTE: For functional, performance, security, or other reasons, a Layer 1 Trust Support Function implementation may use a remote service outside its locus of control, e.g., a distributed ledger, distributed directory, distributed database, distributed file system, or distributed hash table.
+These systems are Supporting Systems to the Layer 1 implementation; they are not part of Layer 1 itself.
+See [Section 10.1](#101-overview)*.

 ### 7.3 Layer 2: Trust Spanning